Barkatullah University

-Barkatullah University is a state public university in Bhopal, India.
-Originally known as the University of Bhopal, and informally as Bhopal University, it was renamed in 1988 after the freedom fighter Professor Maulavi Barkatullah, who was born in the area.
-Barkatullah University has been accredited as a B category university by the National Assessment and Accreditation Council (NAAC).
+Barkatullah University is a public university in Bhopal, Madhya Pradesh, India. formally known as University of Bhopal, and informally known as Bhopal University.
+It was named after Barkatullah, one of the freedom fighters in Bhopal.

+Barkatullah University has been accredited as a A category university by the National Assessment and Accreditation Council (NAAC).

 History

 The university was founded in 1970 as Bhopal University.
 It was renamed Barkatullah University in 1988.
 The university is a teaching and an affiliating institution.
-In 1974–75, the Institute of Open and Distance Education was established with the permission of UGC for distance education.
+In 1974–75, the Institute of Open and Distance Education was established with the permission of the UGC for distance education.

 Campus

 The campus of Barkatullah University covers 360 acre.
-It is on the National Highway 12 which passes through Bhopal.
+It is on the National Highway 12, which passes through Bhopal.
 It is a residential-type campus and, apart from the quarters for the vice-chancellor and the staff, there are four hostels for boys and a hostel for girls.

 On the campus, there are buildings for departments such as the Institute of Physics and Electronics, Department of Pharmacy, University Institute of Technology, Management Institute, Department of Law, Psychology Department, etc. It houses an administrative building, a guest house, an auditorium and a playground.

-The Barkatullah University, Bhopal has made available an exclusive area of 12 hectares (30 acres) out of the available 350 acres of land on the campus for building its instructional and administrative area.
+The Barkatullah University, Bhopal, has made available an exclusive area of 12 hectares (30 acres) out of the available 350 acres of land on the campus for building its instructional and administrative area.
 Presently the institute functions in buildings with a built up area of 9828 sq m.
 Moreover, construction of 7000 sq m for the instructional area and another 1000 sq m for workshop are being processed.

 Additionally boarding facilities for 130 boys and 40 girls are available in the hostels on the campus.
 The institute shares facilities of the Health Center, the Computer Centre, Library, Sports and Games fields, Gymnasium, Cultural Hall & Auditorium, etc. Banking and Post Office facilities are available on the campus.
 An online testing facility for 60 students is in the institute for campus placement.
-Additionally, a state-of-the-art Computer Center with 60 clients, one Windows and one Unix server and broad band connectivity is on the institute premises.
-Allied facilities such as overhead projector, slide projector, Xeroxing M/c and fax m/c, is available.
-The entire campus is Wi-Fi enabled.

 Barkatullah University Stadium is a proposed cricket stadium.
-The stadium will be on 35 to 40 acres of land with 440 meters of pavilion, 75 meter boundary with ten wickets and parking space of 50,000 vehicles.
+The stadium will be on 35 to 40 acres of land with a 440-meter of pavilion, 75 meter boundary with ten wickets and parking space of 50,000 vehicles.